anttikivi/unsung-anthem/docs/BUILDING.md

   * **Windows**
     * Install a compiler by using one of the two options
       1. The first options is to use the Windows Build Tools npm module
-        * Start PowerShell as Administrator and the [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools)
+        * Start PowerShell as Administrator and install the [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools)

                 npm install --global windows-build-tools